Kaire23/streamer-lab-es/replit.md

 This is a React-based web application focused on streaming equipment setups for Spanish-speaking content creators.
 The application serves as a content hub that showcases detailed guides about popular streamers' equipment, including their microphones, cameras, lighting, and other hardware.
 It's built as a Single Page Application (SPA) with SEO optimization in mind, featuring static content about streaming setups with affiliate marketing integration.

-## Recent Migration Updates (January 2025)
+## Recent Updates (January 10, 2025)
 - **Routing Migration**: Successfully migrated from react-router-dom to wouter for client-side routing
-- **SEO Enhancement**: Implemented absolute URLs for canonical links, Open Graph tags, and JSON-LD structured data using VITE_SITE_URL environment variable
+- **Complete SEO Overhaul**: Fixed all critical SEO issues identified in audit
+  - Added comprehensive meta tags (Open Graph, Twitter Cards, canonical URLs)
+  - Implemented noscript fallback for JavaScript-disabled crawlers
+  - Enhanced robots.txt with crawl directives and bot management
+  - Improved sitemap.xml with priority and changefreq attributes
+  - Added manifest.json for PWA support
+  - Implemented structured data (Schema.org) for all pages
+- **Performance Optimizations**:
+  - Added image dimensions for better CLS scores
+  - Implemented lazy loading and intersection observer
+  - Added preconnect and prefetch for critical resources
+  - Created PerformanceOptimizer component for runtime optimizations
+- **Image Updates**: Replaced all streamer images with new high-quality photos
+- **SEO Keywords**: Enhanced all posts with comprehensive, targeted keywords
-- **Development Environment**: Fully functional on Replit with hot reloading and development server
+- **Development Environment**: Fully functional on Replit with hot reloading
-- **Static Generation Preparation**: Added infrastructure for future SSG implementation with route discovery script

 # User Preferences